Understanding German Dialects: Differences and Similarities Across Regions

 You can see the word "Deutsch" in "Niederdeutsch," which resembles both "Dutch," the language of the Netherlands, and "Deutsch," the German word for the German language.

-Low German differs significantly from High German in terms of pronunciation, vocabulary, and grammar.
+Low German differs from High German in pronunciation, vocabulary, and grammar.
 It is characterized by a distinctively soft and melodic sound, with a tendency to omit certain consonants and blend words together.

 Pennsylvania Dutch